RobertTalbert/discretecs-vault/Hasse diagram.md

 > 2. The vertices for $a$ and $b$ are joined by a line segment (not an arrow) if $a \sim b$ and if there is no $c$ with $a \sim c$ and $c \sim b$.
 That is, we ignore "transitive edges".

-Notes:
+**Notes**:
-- The Hasse diagram for a poset captures all the information that a [[Directed graph|digraph]] would, but it uses (1) the visual "vertical" arrangement of ve
+- The Hasse diagram for a poset captures all the information that a [[Directed graph|digraph]] would, but it uses (1) the visual "vertical" arrangement of vertices to imply the direction of arrows, and (2) uses the [[Transitive property|transitive]] property of the partial ordering to remove edges from the picture.

-## Examples and Non-Examples
+## Examples

 ## Resources